 Speaking of efficiency, use your business organizational chart as a way to examine your company’s current structure and unearth potential ways to improve it.
 Are certain employees responsible for too many tasks, and others too few?
 Is there unnecessary overlap between individual workers?
 Are there any duties that fall through the cracks?
 Should you reorganize in order to meet those needs, hire additional workers, or possibly even outsource these assignments?
 You may find that you can better utilize the workers you already have, and thereby increase productivity.

 A business organizational chart can also improve cross-functional communication throughout your business, which leads to more effective project management.
 It’s easier to accomplish tasks that involve multiple workers or teams when the reporting structure is clear, and everyone knows who to talk to about what.

 Even if you think that your business wouldn’t benefit from an organization chart, you may find that potential lenders want to see one regardless.
-Investors, banks, and institutions like the SBA want assurance that you’ve carefully considered the structure of your business, as such preparation is often an indicator of future success.
+Similar to a business plan, banks, institutions like the SBA, and potential investors want assurance that you’ve carefully considered the structure of your business, as such preparation is often an indicator of future success.

-As financial professionals, they’ll also want to ensure that the framework you’ve chosen is one that they believe is likely to prosper—so that you can pay back your business loan on time.
+As financial professionals, they’ll also want to ensure that the business organizational method you’ve chosen is one that they believe is likely to prosper—so that you can pay back your business loan on time.